vicsteiner/nonviolent_communication/main_notes.md

 Certain ways of communicating alienate us from our natural state of compassion.

   * Moralistic Judgments
-    * In the world of judgments, our concdern centers on "who is what".
+    * In the world of judgments, our concern centers on "who is what".
     * Analyses of others are actually expressions of our own needs.
     * Classifying and judging people promotes violence.
   * Making Comparisons